stnert/check_systemd/README.md

   -c SECONDS, --critical SECONDS
                         Startup time in seconds to result in a critical status.
                         Thedefault is 120 seconds.

+Timers related options:
   -t, --dead-timers     Detect dead / inactive timers.
 See the corresponding
                         options '-W, --dead-timer-warning' and '-C, --dead-
                         timers-critical'.
 Dead timers are detected by parsing the output of 'systemctl list-timers'.
-Dead timer rows displaying 'n/a' in the NEXT and LEFTcolumns and the time span in the column PASSED exceeds the values specified with the options '-W, --dead-timer-warning'
+Dead timer rows displaying 'n/a' in the NEXT and LEFT columns and the time span in the column PASSED exceeds the values specified with the options '-W, --dead-timer-warning'
                         and '-C, --dead-timers-critical'.